eresearchqut/VirReport/README.md

 singularity
 conda
 ```
-To suite your environment.
+To suit your environment.

-The VSD workflow will perform the following steps by default:
+The VirReport workflow will perform the following steps by default:
 - Retain reads of a given length (e.g. 21-22 or 24 nt long) from fastq file(s) provided in index.csv file (readprocessing)
 - De novo assembly using kmer 15 and coverage 3 (velvet) -
 - Collapse contigs into scaffolds (min length 20) (cap3)